isomerpages/nlb-biblioasia/_apr-to-jun-2022/The Kamala Club: Planting the Seeds of a Pioneering Women’s Organisation.md

 <br/>
 <img
 src="=![](/images/The%20Kamala%20Club/Vandana%20Aggarwal.jpg)" style="width: 100px; height: 100px;"/>
- <b>Vandana Aggarwal</b>is a teacher and a freelance journalist.
-An active citizen archivist for the National Archives of Singapore, she is the author of Voice of Indian Women: The Kamala Club Singapore (2018).
+ <b>Vandana Aggarwal</b> is a teacher and a freelance journalist.
+An active citizen archivist for the National Archives of Singapore, she is the author of Voice of Indian Women: The Kamala Club <i>Singapore</i> (2018).
 She enjoys reading and researching about history.</div>

 #### **NOTES**